100 passengers in close contact with infected leave Japan ship

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOKYO: Around 100 more passengers were allowed to disembark from the coronavirus-stricken Diamond Princess cruise ship on Saturday as Japan’s health minister apologised after 23 others were allowed to leave without being properly tested.

-The 100 passengers who left on Saturday had been in close contact with infected people on board, local media said.
+TOKYO: Some 100 passengers who were in close contact with infected people on board began disembarking from the coronavirus-stricken Diamond Princess cruise ship on Saturday, local media said.

 Television footage showed a driver in a white protective suit at the wheel of a bus with the curtains drawn so that passengers could not be identified.